-ACR 120 FUNDAMENTALS OF ELECTRIC HEATING SYSTEMS 3 credits FORMERLY ACR 115 (1T.6M)
+ACR 120 FUNDAMENTALS OF ELECTRIC HEATING

+SYSTEMS

+FORMERLY ACR 115

+(1T,4E)

 This course covers the fundamentals of electric furnace systems.
-Emphasis is placed on components. general service procedures, and basic installation.
+Emphasis is placed on components, general service procedures, and basic installation.
 Upon completion, students should be able to install and service electric furnaces, heat pumps, and solar and hydronics systems.

-ACR 121 PRINCIPLES OF ELECTRICITY FOR HVACR (1T, 6M) 3 credits This course is designed to provide the student with the basic knowledge of electrical theory and circuitry as it pertains to air conditioning and refrigeration.
+ACR 121 PRINCIPLES OF ELECTRICITY FOR HVACR

+This course is designed to provide the student with the basic knowledge of electrical theory and circuitry as it pertains to air conditioning and refrigeration.
 This course emphasizes safety, definitions, symbols, laws, circuits, and electrical test instruments.
 Upon completion, students should understand and be able to apply the basic principles of HVACR circuits and circuit components.